MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/security-governance-and-compliance.md

 ## Plan for governance

 Governance provides mechanisms and processes to maintain control over your applications and resources in Azure.
 Azure Policy is essential to ensuring security and compliance within enterprise technical estates.
-It can enforce vital management and security conventions across Azure platform services and supplement role-based access control (RBAC) that controls what actions authorized users can perform.
+It can enforce vital management and security conventions across Azure platform services and supplement Azure role-based access control (Azure RBAC) that controls what actions authorized users can perform.

 **Design considerations:**